Utility Warehouse broadband review 2022

-During period between signing up and getting up and running, Utility Warehouse will send you whichever router you chose ready for activation day.
+During the period between signing up and getting up and running, Utility Warehouse will send you your new router so you have it ready for activation day.
 You won't need to contact your existing provider, as Utility Warehouse will take care of that for you.
-However, if you are currently a Virgin Media, you will need to contact them and cancel your existing service after you sign up to Utility Warehouse.
+However, if you are currently a Virgin Media customer, you will need to contact them and cancel your existing service after you sign up to Utility Warehouse.

 Once you're set up, if you're not happy with the service you're getting, you can cancel any time within the first 14 days without charge.
-This is called the cooling off period.
-As with any provider you may struggle to recoup any costs incurred the provider in initially providing you the service – the postal charge for your router for example.
+This is called the cooling-off period.
+As with any provider, you may struggle to recoup any costs incurred by the provider in initially providing you with the service, such as the postal charge for your router, for example.
 And you will have to return any equipment provided to you.
-If you wish to cancel after the cooling off period on any other basis than extended and unsolved broadband service/supply issues, you will have to pay cancellation charges.
+If you wish to cancel after the cooling-off period on any other basis than extended and unsolved broadband service/supply issues, you will have to pay cancellation charges.

 Utility Warehouse simply isn't a large enough provider to feature in Ofcom's yearly customer service ratings.
 Instead we must turn to Trustpilot – where customers write reviews of the company – to get a sense of how it does on a customer service level.

 Utility Warehouse gets four stars out of five, so a lot of positive reviews.
 It's hard to get a handle on how it does specifically on broadband, since many of those writing reviews of the company have taken out multiple services.
-Those with an axe to grind often complain of the amount of time they had to wait on hold when there was some sort of problem with their service or bill.
-Hardly the worse crime!
+Those that did have an issue often complained of the amount of time they had to wait on hold when there was some sort of problem with their service or bill.
+Hardly the worst crime!

 It's also worth bearing in mind that most providers do pretty poorly on Trustpilot, since such things have a habit of drawing more negative reviews than positive.
 People with an axe to grind are more inclined to go online and write a review.
 Four out of five stars is actually pretty impressive with that in mind.

 On the plus side, Utility Warehouse has won multiple awards – some from the likes of Which? and Moneywise.
 The ability to get all your bills from a single provider is going to appeal to many, though no one can argue your options become far less flexible in doing so.
-If you get broadband from Utility Warehouse along with gas and electric, its offer to replace all the old-style light bulbs in your house with energy saving bulbs is very generous indeed.
+If you sign up for get broadband from Utility Warehouse along with your mobile service you’ll receive a small discount on your broadband tariff.

-However, if you're not going to take out multiple services.
-If you intend only to use Utility Warehouse as a broadband provider, you're going to find the same service a lot cheaper elsewhere, and you won't be charged additional money each month just for the privilege of having a decent router.
+However, if you're not going to take out multiple services and intend to only use Utility Warehouse as a broadband provider, you're going to find the same service a lot cheaper elsewhere, and you might even find faster speeds for the same cost or less.